-When you’re looking for a camper van conversion – or what we call a “brand new, second hand camper van” – you will come across a lot of people claiming to be great campervan builders, but many won’t be the experts that they claim to be.
+When you’re looking for a camper van conversion – whether brand new or what we call a “brand new, secondhand camper van” – you will come across a lot of people claiming to be great campervan builders, but many won’t be the experts that they claim to be.

 As well as knowing what needs to go where, how best to make the most space in a small area and the best equipment to fit into a camper, campervan builders should have the relevant qualifications for fitting gas and electrical installations.